The sun is beating down on your neck. You can practically see the heat as it radiates off the pavement.

 Why Robotic Mowers Are the Future

-We're far past the point where technology is just a gimmick.
+We're far past the point where technology is not a gimmick anymore.
 It's a lifestyle shift.
 The transition from gas to electric robotics is happening fast, and for good reason.

 Convenience and Time Savings